Mō Tātou | About the movement

 There are many things that define New Zealanders and connect us to our home: and te reo Māori is one of them

 Thanks to the determination of some incredible people, the revitalisation of te reo is a movement that continues to this day.
 From a petition arguing for te reo to be taught in schools to marches and a Waitangi Tribunal claim calling for it to become an official language in its own land.
 Children can now attend kōhanga and schools where te reo is the language of instruction.
 Whare wānanga, iwi radio and Māori Television are growing adult speakers of te reo.
 Normalising our language comes in many shapes and forms from hearing it on the radio, reading it in our newspapers and even just saying, “Kia ora” when we answer the phone.
-Last year a Colmar Brunton poll we commissioned told us that 8 in 10 of us see te reo as part of our national identity.
+In 2020 our annual Colmar Brunton poll told us that 8 in 10 of us see te reo as part of our national identity.

 Te reo Māori is New Zealand's language.
 But it still needs New Zealanders to keep it safe.